htcat/htcat/README.md

 ## Installation ##

-This program depends on a Go 1.1 installation.
+This program depends on Go 1.1 or later.
 One can use `go get` to download and compile it from source:

     $ go get github.com/htcat/htcat/cmd/htcat